 Hover over any sheet to see the sheet preview and by clicking the marked button.
 It will take you to the original sheet.

-Let me Drag and Drop the Google Map sheet to the Story Point.
+Let me Drag and Drop the Google Map sheet to the Tableau Story Point.

 Now you can see the map.
 Let me use the Add caption to write a Caption.

 We have written some sample Texts as a Case Study.
-If you observe the below screenshot, 4 buttons are displaying on top of the caption box.
+If you observe the below screenshot, 4 buttons are displayed on top of the caption box.
 And they are:

 - Delete: To delete the current one